davidrg/ckwin/doc/ssh-readme.md

   For convenience, you can create a file called `k95custom.ini` in the same directory as k95g.exe and place these commands there so that they're run automatically every time you start C-Kermit.
+* If you find your session disconnecting when left idle, try enabling the heartbeat feature with the `set ssh heartbeat-interval` command.
 * The keyboard interactive authentication method doesn't seem to work so it's disabled by default for now.
 See the *Supported Authentication Methods* section for more details.
 * Connecting through proxy servers is not currently supported
-* If no authentication methods are supported (eg, server only accepts public key authentication and no key has been setup) you get the rather unhelpful error message "Authentication failed - disconnecting" with no prompts or other information.

 ## Supported Commands
 Only the following commands are implemented at this time.
 More will come in